tomjoht/learnapidoc/_docs/rest_api_specifications/step-by-step-openapi-tutorial/pubapis_openapi_step5_components_object.md

 ## A way to cheat -- automatically generate the schema from JSON using Stoplight

 Describing a JSON response can be complicated and confusing.
 Fortunately, there's a somewhat easy workaround.
 To be honest, this is the approach I use when I'm documenting JSON responses.
-Download [Stoplight](https://next.stoplight.io/) and use the **Generate JSON** feature to have Stoplight automatically create the OpenAPI schema description.
-Here's a short (silent) video showing how to do this:

-{% if site.format == "pdf" or site.format == "kindle" %}

-To view this video, go to [https://idratherbewriting.com/learnapidoc/pubapis_openapi_step5_components_object.html](https://idratherbewriting.com/learnapidoc/pubapis_openapi_step5_components_object.html).

-{% elsif site.format == "web" %}

-<iframe width="640" height="385" src="https://www.youtube.com/embed/0IOWY0Hj3Xc" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

-{% endif %}

-Basically, you copy the JSON response you want to document into the Stoplight Editor.
-Then you click **Generate JSON**.
-Go into the code view and copy the JSON.
-Then convert the JSON to YAML using an [online converter](https://www.json2yaml.com/).
-For more details, see [Stoplight — visual modeling tools for creating your OpenAPI spec](pubapis_stoplight.html).

-The only catch is that Stoplight uses OpenAPI 2.0, not 3.0.
-You might need to use [API Transformer](https://apimatic.io/transformer) to convert the 2.0 schema output to 3.0.
-Even so, this approach can save you a lot of time.
+With the Stoplight Studio Editor, you can automatically generate the specification schema syntax from a sample response.
+See this section in the Stoplight getting started tutorial: [Step 5: Enter the responses and response schema information](pubapis_openapis_quickstart_stoplight.html#responses).

 ## Using GUI editors to work with the specification code